marvukusic/sensyne/README.md

+# Sendyne Test
-Developed in Xcode version 12.
+* Developed in Xcode version 12.
-No 3rd party libraries used.
+* No 3rd party libraries used.

+To run:
-To run open "SensyneTechTest.xcodeproj" in Xcode and play.
+ 1. open "SensyneTechTest.xcodeproj" in Xcode
+ 2. Push play button